-The following are profiles of Americans detained or missing in Iran and Iranians detained by the United States as of November 2019 on the 40th anniversary of the original hostage saga.
+As of October 2021, at least four Americans were held in Iran.
+The following are profiles of Americans detained or missing in Iran and Iranians detained by the United States.
 The profiles are arranged by when the individuals were first detained, with the most recent cases first.

 Americans Detained in Iran

 Emad Shargi, a 56-year old U.S. citizen, was first arrested in April 2018 and held in section 2A of Evin prison for 8 months.
 For his first 44 days in prison, he was held incommunicado, with no contact or access to the outside world, including family and legal counsel.
 While detained, he was repeatedly interrogated and also held in solitary confinement, according to Shargi’s family.
 He was questioned about his business dealings and travels.

 Shargi was released on bail in December 2018.
 Approximately one year later, in December 2019, he was issued an official document from the Revolutionary Court declaring his innocence and clearing him of all spying and national security charges.
 But his passport was withheld, and he was not permitted to leave Iran.